 After some tinkering, you'll probably have learned that in order to get started

-with GitHub Actions, we must first create a workflow
+with GitHub Actions, we must first create a workflow file.
+So let's do that

 now.